-Bail set at $500k for Bellingham man accused of killing roommate in beating
+Bail set at $500K for Bellingham man accused of killing roommate in beating

 A Bellingham man appeared in court Monday to face charges of beating his roommate to death.

-Bail was set at $500,000 for Travis James Marshall, 40, who is accused of second-degree murder for the death of David Quintin Williams, a head chef and manager at Jack Niemann’s Black Forest Steakhouse.
+Bail was set at $500,000 for Travis James Marshall, 40, who is accused of second-degree murder for the death of David Quintin Williams, a head chef and manager at Jack Niemann’s Black Forest Steakhouse in Bellingham.

 Marshall had yelled for a neighbor to call for help around 4:40 a.m.
-Friday, saying his roommate had been beaten up at a bar by a group of Navy sailors, according to police.
+Friday, saying his roommate had been beaten up at a bar by a group of Navy sailors, police said.
 Officers found Williams on his front lawn in the 700 block of East Illinois Street, with grave injuries to his head.

 Paramedics pronounced Williams dead at the scene.
 He was 53.